Posting your Event

 Event Details: These are entered into the upload form, which means you don't have to repeat them in the narrative.
 Details cover; event location, date/s and times, plus website and social media links.

-An image: It can be uploaded in 2 places (Signature (Index Display image) and a Page Image) but it can be a repeat of the same image.
-Your image, before upload from your desktop or files, should be a minimum of 400 pixels wide or deep.
+An image: It can be uploaded in 2 places (Index Display image) and (Page Image) but it can be a repeat of the same image.
+Your Index Image, before upload from your desktop or files, should be a minimum of 400 pixels wide or deep.
 Your Page Image should be 1170 pixels wide by 504 pixels deep (approx).
-You can use a jpg, jpgeg, gif, tiff, png, bmp or svg file.
+You can use a jpg, gif, tiff, png, bmp or svg file.

 Event Content: Enter the information for the post.
-Use the Text Editor function (where you place your main copy) to make headings and links, etc. Once copy is pasted, you might need to adjust the paragraph spaces to make the page look even and check that the copy and paste has not altered the sentence breaks.
+Use the Text Editor function (the tools above where you place your main copy) to make headings and links, etc. Once copy is pasted, you might need to adjust the paragraph spaces to make the page look even and check that the copy and paste has not altered the sentence breaks.

-Signature Image: Display an image on Index Listing pages (see display example at the top of this page).
+Index Image: Display an image on Index Display pages (see display example at the top of this page).
 Your image, before you upload, should be a minimum of 400 pixels wide or deep.
 It will be auto-cropped in the website to best fit a square shape (100 x 100 pixels) or, alternatively a horizontal rectangle (250 x 196 pixels).